josephnwachukwu/Front-End-Dev-Guidelines/README.md

 This document contains the guidelines and best practices for a front-end web development team.
 It was created by compiling the most common best practices among the best development firms spanning many industry and company sizes.

+This document is not intended to replace common sense, conventions requested by particular clients, teams, or prevent expressive or creative solutions to problems.
+Team or project-specific agreements or client requests will always supersede this document's content.

 Each item here represents either:

 1. A reminder to follow existing standards or industry conventions,